abhignarevuru/remeis-2018/Diary.md

 _For a better context to my work, please see github.com/abhignarevuru/remeis-2018_.

 _tl;dr_ - I worked on a near-**real time automated classification**  system to  **identify astrophysical source classes**  based on satellite data.
 My method uses machine learning techniques to achieve an unprecedented 98% accuracy rate.
 My work was specifically tailored for the  **eROSITA**, the primary instrument on board the Spektr-RG satellite (launched from Baikonur, March 2019).
-The satellite is an international cooperative mission with  _Roskosmos_  (Russia), the  _European Space Agency_,  _Space Research Institute_  (Moscow),  _Max-Planck-Institute for Extraterrestrial Physics_  (Germany), and  _NASA/Marshall Space Flight Centre_  (USA).
+The satellite is an international cooperative mission with  _Roscosmos_  (Russia), the  _European Space Agency_,  _Space Research Institute_  (Moscow),  _Max-Planck-Institute for Extraterrestrial Physics_  (Germany), and  _NASA/Marshall Space Flight Centre_  (USA).

-## [](https://github.com/abhignarevuru/remeis-2018/blob/master/Training%20Diary.md#chronological-diary-of-my-work)Chronological diary of my work
+## Chronological diary of my work

-My work contract with Joern requires 40 hours of work per week.
+My work contract with Joern required 40 hours of work per week.
 Place of work and timings are flexible as long I am reachable in person/via telecon and can collaborate with the group effectively.

-_Intercultural spirit is a part & parcel of daily life at the observatory, given the group's diversity and Bamberg's historical significance.
-Jörn encouraged cultural experiences to be a mandatory part of my visit, hence weekday experiences are included, italicised._
+_Jörn believed that intercultural spirit is a part & parcel of daily life at the observatory, given the group's diversity and Bamberg's historical significance.
+He wantecultural experiences to be a mandatory part of my visit, hence they are included, italicised._

 Pre-visit